Page last updated: 3 September 2019

 Fees and student finance for EU students

-EU students who currently receive student loans and/or grants from Student Finance England (SFE), and EU nationals applying to start courses in England in the 2019/20 academic year can find information about this from Student Finance England.
+EU students who currently receive student loans and/or grants from Student Finance England (SFE), and EU nationals applying to start courses in England in the 2019/20 academic year can find information about this from Student Finance England and read the UK Council for International Student Affairs Brexit page.

 Current EU students and postgraduate researchers